Magssch/Eventify/README.md

 ## Eventify

 Eventify is an event platform where you can make your own events and attend others events.
+The platform should also give the user an easy way to keep track of future events you are attending.
+Further it was a priority from the customer that security should be taken care of.

 ## Motivation